-Words of the Watershed: Undergraduate Journal launched SERC initiated a new undergraduate publication called Words of the Watershed as one of its signature programs.
+Words of the Watershed: Undergraduate Journal launched The Student Environmental

+Resource Center (SERC) is offering a new undergraduate publication called Words of the Watershed as one of its signature programs.
 The publication is the Undergraduate Journal of Environmental Writing, and features a multitude of poetry and prose concerning the environment (particularly that around Berkeley and the Bay).
-The first print volume was released in May 2014.
+The first print volume was recently released in May 2014.